-Fed Holds Policy Steady, but Sees Just One Rate Cut This Year
+Fed Sees Just One Rate Cut This Year; Bitcoin Gives Up Session Gains

 The central bank took note of "modest" progress towards returning to 2% inflation.

-Note: Update (19:15 UTC, 6/12/24): Adds comment from Powell press conference and price reaction.